-ALMERA Workshops
+ALMERA Training Workshops

-The IAEA workshops and training courses aim at giving the opportunity to scientists from the ALMERA analytical laboratories to refresh and update their knowledge and skills in areas of interest to members of the ALMERA network.
+ALMERA workshops and training courses aim at giving the opportunity to scientists from the ALMERA analytical laboratories to refresh and update their knowledge and skills in areas of interest to members of the ALMERA network.
 They consist of lectures and practical exercises.

 Year

-Title of the IAEA workshop/training course
+Title of the ALMERA workshop/training course

 Participants